Stefan4472/Stefans-Blog/README.md

 # Stefans-Blog
 A blog platform written in Python using the [Flask](https://palletsprojects.com/p/flask/) framework.
-See it live at [www.stefanonsoftware.com](www.stefanonsoftware.com).
+See it live at [www.stefanonsoftware.com](https://www.stefanonsoftware.com/).

-This project isn't finished!
-I have plans for improvements, listed in the **Ideas for Improvement** section.
+This project is a hobby of mine that I revisit once or twice a year.
+It is by no means finished, and a lot of the code is waiting to be cleaned up.
+Therefore, this project should be treated as a work in progress.
+You can read about some of my plans for improvements in the **Ideas for Improvement** section below.

-Also keep in mind that this project has not been thoroughly documented.
-One of my TODOs is a big code cleanup.
+Also keep in mind that this project is expected to change a lot and has not been thoroughly documented.

 ## Project Organization
 This repository stores code only--it does not contain blog content.